mautic/documentation/campaigns/campaign_builder.md

 Use an action's delay settings to define at what point should the campaign send the lead down this path.

+#### Example

+To provide a simple example of a decision tree consider an email where the decision is to open an email.
+There are two outcomes, if the lead chooses to open the email then the green decision point leads to the next action to be taken in the campaign workflow.
+If, however, the lead does not open the email then you may desire a different action to be taken (e.g. a delay of 30 days then a second email sent).

 ### Executing Campaign Actions

 Executing starting actions for leads newly added to the campaign, scheduled actions and the actions on the "non-action" decision paths, must be triggered by the system.
 To do so, create a cron job that executes the following command at the desired interval: